 Like an RFP, an ITN can help school administrators with more complex service needs.
 With an ITN, proposers are asked for technical descriptions of capabilities and pricing from prospective contractors.
 Once sealed proposals are opened, negotiations begin with the top-qualifying proposer in an effort to get the best value.
 If an agreement is not reached, the school begins negotiations with the second qualifying proposer.

-Invitation to Bid (ITB)
+Invitation to Bid (ITB) or Request for Quotes (RFQ)

-The ITB process does not involve the more complex evaluation and negotiations typical of RFPs and ITNs.
+The ITB or RFQ process usually does not involve the more complex evaluation and negotiations typical of RFPs and ITNs.
 Rather, all sealed bids are opened at the same time and ranked based on the lowest “responsive and responsible bidder.”
 That terminology allows the school to disqualify any bids they don’t believe can meet the specifications.

 There are typically no finalist presentations or follow-up questions.
 Because of this, ITBs are most useful for commodities, when the objective is simply to find the lowest price.
 This is where service programs and commodities differ.